 This is a monthly action that pertains directly to your bank, credit card, or loan accounts.
 It’s similar to entering your transactions because you’re actively reviewing your spending for the purpose of clarity and organization, but it serves a different technical purpose.
 Reconciling your accounts enables you to compare all of the transactions you’ve logged with the transactions that have actually cleared your account.
-A good practice after reconciling is to review all of the transactions that did not clear and determine if they should be otherwise investigated.
+Good practice in financial reconciliation is to review all the transactions that did not clear and determine whether they should be investigated further.

 Maybe you deposited a check but it didn’t actually go through, or you accidentally logged a transaction for the wrong amount and you need to correct it.

 These small errors may seem like just that – small.
 But especially when you’re operating on a business scale and making significant purchases, these “small expenses” can cost you significant amounts of money if your lack of organization gets out of hand.

 Many business owners have a practice of entering their transactions in QB, but they don’t follow through on the related but distinct task of reconciling their transactions, and this is what causes certain purchases to fall through the cracks.

 If you don’t verify your transactions monthly to ensure that your books and statements are accurate, your income and expenses could be over or understated.